mailsg/Hello-Microverse/README.md

 ### Deployment

-The repo is deployed in github:
+The repo is deployed in github.

 <!--
 Example: